 I pre-treated the visible traffic lanes heavily with the consumer spotter.

 After about 15 minutes of dwell time, I extracted the areas with multiple wet and dry passes.
-Once again, I placed towels over large areas and stepped on them to aid drying and provide a destination place for wicking soils.
+Once again, I placed towels over large areas and stepped on them to aid in drying and provide a destination place for wicking soils.

 After a few hours of cleaning, I needed to take a good nap.